MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Concepts/docs.md

 `mender-monitor` needs to provide a way to define a condition for an alert is.
-It does so with the combination of two mechanisms - subsystems and checks.
+It does so with the combination of two components - subsystems and checks.

-A monitoring subsystem represents the generalized logic needed for detecting a specific type of event on a device.
+A **monitoring subsystem** represents the generalized logic needed for detecting a specific type of event on a device.
 For example, the logic to detect an error log in a log file is different from the one to detect a problematic dbus event.

 The subsystem on its own doesn't have enough information to be executed.
-This is where the check comes in.
+This is where the checks comes in.
-A check contains the variable definitions needed for the subsystem to execute.
+A **check** contains the variable definitions needed for the subsystem to be executed.

 Putting it all together, the `mender-monitor` service sets the environment using the [check](20.Monitoring-subsystems/docs.md#check-definition).
 Then it executes the [monitoring subsystem](20.Monitoring-subsystems/docs.md#monitoring-subsystems) for each check coupled with that subsystem.